Scouting and alcohol

 • Consider drawing up a code of conduct before events where alcohol will be present.

-• At longer events, consider how drinking alcohol might affect someone’s ability to carry out their Scouting duties or participation in activities over time.
+• At longer events, consider how drinking alcohol might affect someone’s ability to carry out their Scouts duties or participation in activities over time.
 For example, if someone drinks excessively off duty, they may not be fit to carry out their duties or participate in activities the following morning.

 • Brief all young people and adults on the standards of behaviour expected from them.